How to Create Therapy Clinic Policies That Support Credentialing Requirements

 In addition, our recommendation is to create a comprehensive document for your clinic (called something like “Credentialing Guidance”) that outlines exactly which tasks are necessary to keep up with requirements for each insurance company.
 In this document (two documents, if you consider the provider version and admin version), it’s best to discuss how to go about a quarterly review process and keep a log of revision history (names and dates of anyone who has accessed and modified the document).
 Having a credentialing guide set up like this is invaluable if you have one or more admins working for you.
 Bringing on new staff is much simpler for everyone when exact instructions are available for reference.

 Keeping these types of written, detailed documents will ensure that your business maintains continuity and resilience.
 Not only is it easier to run your business when you have regular systems in place, but the effect trickles down to your therapists and patients.
 There should never be an opportunity for your staff to question how you operate or wonder why their credentials have not been kept up.
 Because you’ll have a smooth process for credentialing, your patients won’t experience gaps in treatment.
+No gaps in treatment means a steady reliable plan for continuity of care for the patient, and revenue for the owner.

 One area that is particularly challenging for clinic owners to navigate is the management and responsibility of CAQH accounts.
 Communicate Credentialing Guidance by setting expectations with your providers on how you want them updating their CAQH, and what data they may want to input.
 For example, the Primary Credentialing Contact on your providers CAQH account is moving to the forefront with several insurance companies (like Sunshine Health) in that their communication with providers will be performed via the Primary Credentialing Contact on file with the CAQH account.
 As a clinic owner, it is not good if a providers Primary Credentialing Contact points to an unmonitored or bad email address.
 As a provider its even worse- they may start rejecting claims.
 One big tip we can give is to communicate with your providers on the importance of attesting their CAQH accounts on a regular basis (for example: always discussing re-attestation dates in your townhall meetings).